Representations of Thread Quivers: Dualizing -varieties Dualizing k-varieties

-Let $\aa$ be a finite $k$-variety, and $A$ an indecomposable object in $\aa$.
-A map $f:A \to M$ is called \emph{right almost split} if every nonsplit map $A \to B$ factors through $f$.
-Dually, a map $g: N \to A$ is called \emph{left almost split} if every nonsplit map $B \to A$ factors through $g$.
+Let $\aa$ be a finite $k$-variety and $A$ an indecomposable object in $\aa$.
+A map $f:A \to M$ is called \emph{left almost split} if every nonsplit map $A \to B$ factors through $f$.
+Dually, a map $g: N \to A$ is called \emph{right almost split} if every nonsplit map $B \to A$ factors through $g$.

-We will say a finite $k$-variety $\aa$ is \emph{locally finite and locally discrete} if every indecomposable object $A$ of $\aa$ admits a right almost split map $A \to M$ and a left almost split map $N \to A$.
+We will say a finite $k$-variety $\aa$ is \emph{locally finite and locally discrete} if every indecomposable object $A$ of $\aa$ admits a left almost split map $A \to M$ and a right almost split map $N \to A$.

 \begin{example} Let $Q$ be a finite quiver.
 The path category $kQ$ is locally discrete and locally finite. \end{example}